-The PRESIDENT (12:36): Minister Tierney has committed to Mrs Tyrrell and to Ms Payne responses in line with the standing orders from the Minister for Environment to both of their questions, and Minister Erdogan to Ms Purcell on the two for the Minister for Racing.
+The PRESIDENT (12:36): Minister Tierney has committed to Mrs Tyrrell and to Ms Payne responses in line with the standing orders from the Minister for Environment to both their questions, and Minister Erdogan for Ms Purcell on the two for racing.
 As far as Mr Mulholland's question to Minister Shing goes, I will ask Minister Shing to give a response on her supplementary question in line with the standing orders.
 I apologise; I should not paraphrase.
 I will rely on the substantive question having been answered.